PNG continues to face enormous challenges in providing access to quality health services and education opportunities for all Papua New Guineans.

 Australia's support for education in PNG focusses on improving access and quality across the sector, including working in the basic, secondary, technical and higher education sub-sectors.
 Our efforts support more students, particularly girls and children with a disability, to enrol in and complete school, to further their education through university or technical college, and to enter the workforce with the skills that they need.
 As part of our changing aid program, the Education Program is investigating opportunities to work with business across the education sector.
 In particular, we are collaborating with business and industry, as well as government, to revitalise PNG’s technical colleges, working to ensure technical and vocational training is strongly linked to industry demand.
 We are also facilitating partnerships between higher education institutions in PNG and Australian universities.

-Promoting gender equality and empowering women and girls are critical to PNG’s economic and human development.
-The Women Shaping Pacific Development Program has increased critical investments to support these objectives, including through the Australia-Pacific Women Parliamentary Partnerships Project.
+Promoting gender equality and empowering women and girls can make important contributions to PNG’s economic and human development.
+The Women Shaping Pacific Development Program has initiated investments to support these objectives, including through the Australia-Pacific Women Parliamentary Partnerships Project.
 The Business Coalition for Women has also been developed to support the mentoring of women business leaders and to facilitate connections across the Pacific.

-Australia also harnesses public diplomacy and human development opportunities through new sports for development investments in PNG in line with the new Australian Sports Diplomacy Strategy.
+Australia also harnesses public diplomacy and human development opportunities through sports for development investments in PNG in line with the Australian Sports Diplomacy Strategy.

 PNG Health Program